billyzelsnack/ORB_SLAM2/README.md

     /opt/ros/kinetic/setup.bash
     roscore

-Find you the terminal you built in or open a new one.
+Find the terminal you built in or open a new one.

     cd ~/orbslam2_ws
     source devel/setup.bash